abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

    There are various ways that one might consider implementing a juxtaposition operator.
 A few possibilities are briefly discussed here.

-   Juxtaposition could be built into the grammar itself, and then that grammar could be implemeted.
+   Juxtaposition could be built into the formal grammar itself, and then that grammar could be implemented.
 That can, however, make the grammar inconvenient to express and make implementations difficult (introducing many special cases).
 It can also make it difficult to add new operators to extend the grammar.
 In a Pratt parser you would need to define special head handlers for any possible left operand of a juxtaposition operator, with the logic to determine whether or not to infer the operator.

+   In a Pratt parser it would be fairly simple to implicitly modify the grammar by defining all the syntax elements which can participate in a jop to be either prefix or postfix operators.
+For example, a postfix operator using lookbehind on the type of the previous subexpression.
+Matrices could be explicitly declared as operators (in certain conditions) rather than using an inferred multiplication operation between them.
+This adds a lot of operators, which is contrary to the usual practices.
+It seems especially unusual to apply it to types like real numbers.
+Questions of possible ambiguities need to be considered.
+This is not the approach taken here with jops, but it might be worth considering in some cases.
+It is doable with the Typped parser and is not mutually exclusive with the implementation of jops described here.

    Another approach is to attempt to hack the lexer to recognize when to infer a jop, and then insert and return a token any inferred operators.
 The